nrwl/nx-console/CONTRIBUTING.md

 ### Commit Message Guidelines

-Commit message should follow the following format:
+Commit message have to follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.
+A basic example is this:

 ```
 type: subject